 - conduct and publish research to provide thought leadership in our field.

 - Information that we collect automatically on our Websites.

 The personal information we hold is stored and processed securely in line with the UK government’s guidelines for Cyber security controls, Cyber Essentials*.

 - Your personal information is held and processed in the UK.

 - Your personal information may also be held and processed in the EU.

-What we don’t do with your personal information
+What we don’t do with your personal data

-- We do not sell your data to any third party.
+- We do not sell your personal data to any third party

-- We do not transfer your data to any parties other than sub-contractors agreed in our contract and necessary for us to carry out our contracted service.
+- We do not transfer your personal data to any third parties other than sub-contractors whose services are necessary for us to carry out our contracted service

 How long do we keep your personal data?